GoboVR/Monke-Mod-Manager/README.md

 These files are like modpacks and can install any mod(s) without it needing to be on mmm.
 They can contain Cosmetics, Themes, Mods, anything really.

-You can find the MMMInstaller file maker [here](https://github.com/ngbatzyt/MMMInstallerFile/releases/latest).
+You can find out how to make an mmm file [here](https://github.com/ngbatzyt/MMMInstallerFile).